PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   with transactional topology, grid, and metadata guards;
 - `e3dde5a4` moves canonical quantized Logistic cleanup to one indexed owner with transactional topology, grid, and metadata guards;
-- the current checkpoint moves canonical last-axis quantized Softmax cleanup to one indexed owner with transactional option, grid, and metadata guards.
+- `2a6178f6` moves canonical last-axis quantized Softmax cleanup to one indexed owner with transactional option, grid, and metadata guards;
+- the current checkpoint moves expanded HardSigmoid QDQ cleanup to one indexed owner with a complete four-constant transaction.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain